Approval of active substances

 - very persistent and very bioaccumulative (vPvB) substances

-Derogations are foreseen, in particular when the active substance might be needed on grounds of public health or of public interest when no alternatives are available.
+Derogations are foreseen, in particular when the active substance may be needed on the grounds of public health or of public interest when no alternatives are available.
 In this case, approval of an active substance is granted for a maximum of five years (also for active substances where the assessment report was submitted before 1 September 2013, as per the transitional provisions).

 Active substances which are candidates for substitution

 The objective of this provision is to identify substances of particular concern to public health or the environment and to ensure that these substances are phased-out and replaced by more suitable alternatives over time.

 The criteria are based on the intrinsic hazardous properties in combination with the use.
 An active substance will be considered as a candidate for substitution if any of the following criteria are met: